 Indications for hormone replacement therapy

+Experience of treating women who are over 65 years of age with HRT is limited.
 Starting HRT in women over the age of 60 years is generally not recommended.

 Benefits of hormone replacement therapy

 - The baseline risk of fragility fracture for women around menopausal age varies from one woman to another.

 - The risk of fragility fracture is decreased while taking HRT, and this benefit is maintained during treatment but decreases once treatment stops; this benefit may continue for longer in women who take HRT for longer.

 - Although HRT is considered effective for the prevention of postmenopausal osteoporosis, it is generally recommended as an option only for women at significant risk for whom non-oestrogen therapies are unsuitable.

 Muscle mass and strength: there is limited evidence that HRT may improve muscle mass and strength.